 In honor of International Women’s Day (that’s today!), we’re recognizing a few remarkable women who have made a significant impact on healthcare technology.
-These women have started companies, developed medical devices, and made discoveries that changed our industry for the better.
+These women have started companies, developed medical devices, and made discoveries that changed the healthcare community for the better.

 While we could list many more, this is a small sample of women CareRev salutes on International Women’s Day.